 The courses required in a materials engineering degree program will depend on which level of degree you're seeking.
 Topics and core courses in all levels include material structures, defects, thermodynamics and kinetics.
 Prerequisites also include advanced math courses.
-Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

 Materials Engineering Overview